griquelme/tidyms2/docs/overview.rst

 =====================

-These documents describe the library structure and the rationale behind its design. :ref:`introduction-overview` provides the motivation for the library components architecture and introduces the TidyMS data model and data flow, which combined define a grammar for applying transformations to MS data. :ref:`sample-overview` provides a high level description of the data model and data flow for individual sample preprocessing. :ref:`assay-overview` describes the data model and data flow for combining data from multiple samples.
+These documents describe the library structure and the rationale behind its design. :ref:`introduction-overview` presents the TidyMS data model and data flow, which combined define how MS data is transformed.
+The subsequent sections describe the data model and data flow in detail for each pipeline type.

 .. toctree::
    :maxdepth: 1